 The earliest models were covered in red, light or dark gray Hammerite paint with the Fuzz Face logo in white or black, the text in the smile reveals the pedal's age.
 The earliest ones were Arbiter-England, then they became Dallas-Arbiter England sometime in 1968 since then there have been a variety of words in the smile.

-The transistors are the most sensitive part in the design with a whole mythology that has grown up around them.
+The transistors are the most sensitive part of the design with a whole mythology that has grown up around them.
 There are two main possibilities:

 - Germanium transistors: are claimed to have a warmer, creamier smoother sound.

-- Silicon transistors: with higher gain are a bit more harsher with more high end.
+- Silicon transistors: with higher gain are a bit harsher with more high end.

-Germanium transistors are considered to have an overall better sounding in this effect with some drawbacks: germanium manufacturing is not as consistent and controlled as silicon and they have shorter lifespan and more temperature sensitivity.
+Germanium transistors are considered to have an overall better sounding to this effect with some drawbacks: germanium manufacturing is not as consistent and controlled as silicon and they have shorter lifespan and more temperature sensitivity.

 Dennis Cornell: "All the transistors worked in a very similar way and all did the job, but they did give a slightly different tone.
 I think the Arbiter-England one didn’t use the NKT275 germanium transistor; in those days we used the AC128."

 This last quote from D. Cornell explains why the production switched to the modern, temperature independent, cheaper and stable silicon transistors like the BC183L, BC183KA, BC130C, BC108C, BC109C, BC209C, and BC239C.